The State of Alzheimer’s

 Dr. J. Wesson Ashford, a psychiatrist and neuroscientist, has dedicated his career to understanding the way Alzheimer’s disease affects memory.
 Dr. Ashford is Chair of the Memory Screening Advisory Board of the Alzheimer’s Foundation of America as well as a Senior Editor of the Journal of Alzheimer’s Disease.
 He also holds the positions of Clinical Professor, Psychiatry and Behavioral Sciences; Senior Research Scientist, Stanford; and Director of the War Related Illness and Injury Study Center in the VA Palo Alto Health Care System.

 What thoughts do you have about the current state of Alzheimer’s in the U.S.?
-Share your thoughts with us in the comments below.
+We’d like to hear more from you in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.